YazeedAsaad0/a-challenge-project/README.md

 # a challenge project
- a poject i thought it would be a challenge foe me
+ a project i thought it would be a challenge for me i finished the project in one day.